trash/trash.github.io/_posts/wip2014-07-20-week-in-development-july-13.md

 The compound effects of all of these changes are actually pretty hilarious.

-Let's take inventory real quick: citizens die from starvation, food is far less plentiful, working makes citizens far hungrier, citizens have to work much longer to get the same amount of resources, homeless citizens sleep half the day, idle citizens run around the map like mad men.
+Let's take inventory real quick: citizens die from starvation, food is far less plentiful, working makes citizens far hungrier, citizens have to work much longer to get the same amount of resources, homeless citizens sleep half the day.

 Wait let's add a feature (read: bug) in there: a citizen who becomes hungry during a task still won't stop the task until it's complete.
 This includes sleeping.

 What this means is if a citizen goes to sleep who is starving, they will actually perish in their sleep from starvation before they wake up.
 This happens.
 All.
 The.
 Time.

 Okay, okay, just build more farms and build houses.
 Less sleeping, more eating and all that jazz.
-Okay but remember, working, so building, tires citizens out more.
+Okay but remember, working--so, building--tires citizens out more.
 So builders for especially long projects *always* die of starvation.
 Even if I switch every citizen in the game to the builder profession, the tavern for instance (a building high in resource costs) will never be completed.
 They will all die.

 Obviously this requires some adjustment to the way tasks are handled to allow for interruptions for primary needs like the whole eating-so-you-don't-die thing.